Sinuiju: Transportation

 Sinŭiju can be reached from P'yŏngyang by air, railway, and road.
 It can be reached from Dandong in China by crossing the Amnok River by bridge or boat.
 Foreign tourists on excursion boats from Dandong are sometimes permitted to approach within a few meters of the city's coastline, as long as they do not land.

 Air

-Sinŭiju's airport has a single turf runway 03/21 measuring 991 metres by 61 metres (3250 feet by 213 feet).
+Sinŭiju's airport has a single turf runway 03/21 measuring 991 by 61 m.
 Air Koryŏ operates passenger and cargo flights from P'yŏngyang.

 Rail

 Sinŭiju Ch'ŏngnyŏn Station is the northern terminus of the Korean State Railway's P'yŏngŭi Line from P'yŏngyang; the district is also served by several other stations on the P'yŏngŭi line, as well as the Tŏkhyŏn and Paengma lines.
 It is also connected with the Chinese city of Dandong in Liaoning Province in China by the Sino-Korean Friendship Bridge, which is 944 m long from end to end, and through the Manchuria Railway links up with the Trans-Siberian Railway.
 The factories of the city of Sinŭiju are provided with railway service via the Kang'an Line.